Government Services

 Hamilton County includes the 10 municipalities of Chattanooga, Collegedale, East Ridge, Lakesite, Lookout Mountain, Red Bank, Ridgeside, Signal Mountain, Soddy-Daisy, and Walden.
 The Hamilton County mayor is elected to a four-year term to head the executive branch of government; along with eleven commissioners, the mayor oversees legislation and policy for the county.
 Similarly, the City of Chattanooga has a mayor and nine city council members to administrate city government programs and services.

 Among the many public amenities available to residents is the Chattanooga Public Library.
 Maintaining five locations across Hamilton County, the library provides the community with quality programs and engaging resources for lifelong learning.
 Services include book and DVD rentals, interlibrary loan, computer access and Wi-Fi, meeting room reservations, and more.
 At the downtown location, the 12,000-square-foot fourth floor is a public laboratory and educational facility featuring everything from sewing equipment and power tools to a virtual reality booth and photography studio.
-The library also holds events for all ages, including Storytime for preschoolers and a craft and cocktail hour for adults.
+The library also holds events for all ages, including Storytime for preschoolers and craft sessions for adults.

 The Chattanooga Department of Public Works oversees the design, construction, and maintenance of the city’s infrastructure, including sewer and storm water systems, waste management, and public spaces.
 Its waste and recycling systems – including brush and leaf collection and household hazardous waste disposal – make Chattanooga a greener and more livable city.
 Township governments provide services to their residents in place of or in addition to that offered by the city or county.